 What will the walk be like?

-All the walks on our website are graded - easy, medium and hard - and we try to give as much information about the walk as we can - including the number of stiles, the type of terrain and even how to get to the walk using public transport.
+All the walks on our website are graded - easy, medium and hard - and we try to give as much information about the walk as we can in the Walk Info box - including the number of stiles, the type of terrain and even how to get to the walk using public transport.